How come the Moon isn't invisible during a total lunar eclipse? And what is the Danjon scale? [Answer]

 For solar eclipses, Saros 117 to Saros 156 (inclusive) are active, with Saros 117 ending on 2054/08/03 and Saros 157 coming into play on 2058/06/21.
 For lunar eclipses, Saros 110 to Saros 150 (inclusive) are active, with Saros 110 ending on 2027/07/18 and Saros 151 coming into play on 2096/06/06.
 [Back to top]

 During some total lunar eclipses it may be possible to observe a dark red colour instead of the expected disappearance of the Moon.
-This is because although the Moon receives no direct light rays from the Sun, the Earth's atmosphere can bend light from the Sun to reach the Moon.
+Although the Moon receives no direct light rays from the Sun, the Earth's atmosphere can bend light from the Sun to reach the Moon.
 Colours except red are mostly filtered by the Earth's atmosphere, and consequently most light that is refracted will appear red or orange and is dimmer than the normal light.
 Hence it will be possible to observe some colour on the Moon although it is totally eclipsed.

 Various conditions on the Earth, especially at places that are responsible for the bending of light, will create different lunar appearance during total lunar eclipses.
 More dust particles, perhaps as a result of volcanic eruptions, will usually block more light and consequently allow less to reach the Moon, thus the Moon will appear darker (in dark red or brown) or even invisible.